 The game they’re waiting to play is the popular drinking-game known as Beer Pong.
-For anyone who’s not familiar: it’s played by two teams of two opposing pairs which are lined up across a long table.
-Each team has a group of plastic cups in front of them, and every cup is filled with beer to somewhere over about an inch, and arranged in either a six- or ten-cup pyramid, arrayed at each edge of a table.
+For anyone who’s not familiar: it’s played by two teams of two opposing pairs who are lined up across a long table.
+Each team has a group of plastic cups in front of them arranged in a pyramid with its base at the table’s edge, and every cup is filled with beer to somewhere over about an inch.

 Winning is nominally a goal, although the real point of the game is to get drunk.

 The “Pong” comes from the fact that ping-pong tables are the playing tables of choice, and two ping-pong balls a requirement.
 Each partner takes turns lobbing one of the ping-pong balls towards the other pair’s cups and if the ball lands in a cup it’s removed and the beer inside is chugged by one of the partners.
 The first team to be forced to drink all its cups loses.

 It’s a fun and engaging way to get a buzz, and most players take the time to codify a set of house rules applicable to the table the game is being played on.
 Great pride is imbued into some tables, as students will make a table their own by doing everything from covering all 4,500 square-inches with bottle-caps, to painting on intricate designs, to rigging up neon lighting underneath the table’s surface.